-However, Asakusa is an amazing district in Tokyo that still has a bit of the old Japan feel.
+Asakusa is an amazing district in Tokyo that still has a bit of the old Japan feel.
 It’s a great place to discover and explore when first visiting Tokyo.
-So read over this if you want to plan out your trip and what you’ll see and take part in, or where you’ll stay and eat.
+So read over old Tokyo travel guide if you want to plan out your trip, what you’ll see and what you’ll take in, or where you’ll stay and eat.

 PLACES TO EXPERIENCE IN ASAKUSA